 If you don’t have an owner’s manual available, you can use this generic guide to isolating and repairing the problem you have.

 * Garage door doesn’t open or close.
 It works with wall switch.
 But does not respond to the remote

-o You were trying to operate the opener from outside the range of the remote control, try moving closer to the unit; or
+o You were trying solve your garage door opener repair problem by operating the opener from outside the range of the remote control, try moving closer to the unit; or

 o You need a new battery in the opener; or